SamambaMan/imageprocessing/Readme.md

 ![general pipeline](docs/images/general_pipeline_parallel.png)

-Since the steps are naive about the state or origin of the previous steps, each step is scalable in terms of how many instances available of tasks are available, receiving N messages from the last step and processing acording to the instance number or resources available.
+Since the steps are naive about the state or origin of the previous steps, each step is scalable in terms of how many instances are available.
+Receiving N messages from the last step and processing acording to the instance number or resources available is possible.

 ## Architecture 1 - Fully serial local processing